SkyAPMTest/Agent-Benchmarks/README.md

 **Please notice**: we used the **simulate-*-client** to simulate the client lib, instead the real client library, in order to avoid effections of server-side and network performance.

-e.g. The network and config of mysql/redis server are effecting the client performance, but this is our testing purpose.
+e.g. The network and config of mysql/redis server are effecting the client performance, but this isn't our testing purpose.

 **High (nearly impossible) throughputs**